Back to blog

 • Check if the HOA has an EIN registered with the IRS (use the IRS tax-exempt organization search tool)

-Why This Matters for Your Timeline
+Don't Let This Eat Your Timeline

 Finding the management company shouldn't take more than 30 minutes.
 But when it turns into a multi-day scavenger hunt, your closing timeline starts bleeding.

 Build management company identification into your opening checklist.
 The moment a contract is ratified and you see "HOA: Yes," start the search.
-Don't wait until you're deep into the title work.
+Don't wait until you're deep into title work.

 Build Your Own Database